PDFWAC 296-155-53408

 (iii) At least one of the following additional measures must be in place.
 The measure selected from this list must be effective in preventing encroachment.
 The additional measures are:

-(A) Use a dedicated spotter who is in continuous contact with the crane/derrick operator, plus an elevated warning line, barricade, or line of signs, in view of the spotter, equipped with flags or similar high-visibility markings.
+(A) Use a dedicated spotter (who meets the definition of a dedicated spotter) who is in continuous contact with the crane/equipment operator, plus an elevated warning line, barricade, or line of signs, in view of the spotter, equipped with flags or similar high-visibility markings.
 The dedicated spotter must:

-(III) Where necessary, use equipment that enables the dedicated spotter to communicate directly with the operator, in accordance with WAC 296-155-53406(13) (radio, telephone, or other electronic transmission of signals).
+(III) Where necessary, use equipment that enables the dedicated spotter to communicate directly with the operator, in accordance with WAC 296-155-53406(13) (radio, telephone, or other electronic transmission of signals); and

 (IV) Give timely information to the operator so that the required clearance distance can be maintained.